**Alt Text:** A busy film set with numerous crew members, lighting equipment, and filming apparatus in a large studio space.

 8. Use Awareness to Humanize Your Brand

 Even if you’re a small business, the ability to think for ourselves can make your brand memorable.
-A custom-crafted ad or witty response to trends on social media can touch a chord with your audience and increase brand visibility.
+A bespoke ad or witty response to trends on social media can touch a chord with your audience and increase brand visibility.

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.